-You may read about General Conference 2019 on social media or secular news.
+You may read about General Conference on social media or secular news.
 Before responding or reacting, be sure to check the facts.
 The United Methodist Church has an informative website where you can learn more.
-Go to www.umc.org/GC2019.

 Throughout the Bible, God surprises people.
 Through the prophets, God said unexpected things to kings, judges and other religious leaders.
 The teachings of Jesus often confounded the disciples, Pharisees, and others who thought they knew God’s Law well.
 Paul, the author of much of the New Testament, began as a persecutor of the church, convinced that was God’s will.

-Today, we may feel fairly certain we know exactly how God wants this to turn out, what Jesus would have us do, and where the Spirit is leading us.
-But remember God continues to surprise us.
+Today, we may feel fairly certain that we know exactly how God wants this to turn out, what Jesus would have us do and where the Spirit is leading us.
+But remember, God continues to surprise us.

 Spend time with some Scriptures of surprise (we suggest several below).
 As you read, put yourself in the place of those who think they know what God will do, but are surprised.

 Additionally, the many stories on the site will continue to help us understand everything that is happening.
-Remember, UMC.org/GC2019 is the best place to check the facts.
+Remember, GC2020.umc.org is the best place to check the facts.

 Continue in prayer